 |Features:||✔ Shipping label discount;

 ✔ Abandoned cart recovery;

 ✔ Abandoned Cart Reports;

 ✔ Deal of the Day & Customer Loyalty Plan.

+This plan will let you create a Shopify account and generate code for an embeddable Shopify button that you can add to any site.
 Also, Shopify offers the Retail Package add-on ($40/mo), and Shopify Plus, a cloud based, fully hosted enterprise platform for high volume merchants.

 As you can see, Shopify pricing plans are more simple while those of Volusion seem to be more flexible.